mrapp-ke/MLRL-Boomer/doc/api/codestyle.inc.rst

 Code Style
 ----------

 We aim to enforce a consistent code style across the entire project.
 For formatting the C++ code, we employ `clang-format <https://clang.llvm.org/docs/ClangFormat.html>`__.
 The desired C++ code style is defined in the file ``.clang-format`` in project's root directory.
 Accordingly, we use `YAPF <https://github.com/google/yapf>`__ to enforce the Python code style defined in the file ``.style.yapf``.
-In addition, to keep the ordering of imports in Python and Cython source files consistent, `isort <https://github.com/PyCQA/isort>`__ is applied using the configuration in the file ``.isort.cfg``.
-If you have modified the project's source code, you can check whether it adheres to our style guidelines via the following command:
+In addition, `isort <https://github.com/PyCQA/isort>`__ is used to keep the ordering of imports in Python and Cython source files consistent according to the configuration file ``.isort.cfg`` and `pylint <https://pylint.org/>`__ is used to check for common issues in the Python code according to the configuration file ``.pylintrc``.
+If you have modified the project's source code, you can check whether it adheres to our coding standards via the following command:

 .. code-block:: text